Ye Olde Salutation Inn

-Ye Olde Salutation Inn (nicknamed The Sal) is a Grade II listed public house, with parts dating from around 1240, which lays claim (along with Ye Olde Trip to Jerusalem and The Bell Inn) to being the oldest pub in Nottingham.
+Ye Olde Salutation Inn (nicknamed The Sal) is a Grade II listed public house in Nottingham, with parts dating from around 1240.
+It lays claim (along with Ye Olde Trip to Jerusalem and The Bell Inn) to being the oldest pub in the city.
 The inn also has a claim to being the most haunted pub in the country, one landlord having asserted the presence of 89 resident apparitions.
 Aside from these claims, it is best known locally for its rock music and has been described by local historian Dave Mooney as "an old fashioned rock and bike pub."

 History

 Early Medieval period

 Although much of the city's historic centre is built on man-made caves, those beneath The Salutation are unusually large.
 They consist of two levels of rock-cut cellars with stone-slab shelves used to keep food cool in the days before domestic refrigeration and a well shaft sunk 24 m into the rock.
 Constructed in four stages, they pre-date the construction of the inn.
 An investigation by the Thoroton Excavation Society in 1937 dated the caves to the 9th century and concluded that they were part of a Saxon farm.
 The caves are opened to visitors at the discretion of the landlord.